DataDog/hiring-engineers/answers.md

 ### Custom Metric collection

-Next we're going to take a look at how you can collect metrics from some of the programs/services that your application uses but don't have an existing DataDog integration.
+Next we're going to take a look at how you can collect metrics from some of the programs/services that your application uses that don't have an existing DataDog integration.
 It's important to note this is more for smaller programs and/or prioprietary systems.
 If you're trying to collect metrics from recognized/open source applications, it's recommended you create a [full Agent Integration](https://docs.datadoghq.com/developers/integrations/new_check_howto/).

 For this example we're going to write a simple Agent check that submits a metric with a random value between 0 and 1000.
-To get started you'll need to navigate to the `checks.d` in your Agent's configuration directory and create a new python file called `<YOUR_CUSTOM_AGENT_NAME>.py` (I'm using [`custom_ac1.py`](configfiles/custom_ac1.py) in my example.
+To get started you'll need to navigate to the `checks.d` in your Agent's configuration directory and create a new python file called `<YOUR_CUSTOM_AGENT_NAME>.py` (I'm using [`custom_ac1.py`](configfiles/custom_ac1.py) in my example).

 Within your python file it's always best practice to make sure your check is compatible with any Agent version.
 To do so simply copy/paste the following try/except block into your python file (I've included the comments from Datadog's [custom agent documentation](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) so you can better understand what the script is doing).

 ```
 try: